NuriaNaranjo/FixYourRain/README.md

 ![](header.png)

 ## Aim
-"Ordena tu lluvia" is a simple tool, built under free R code, whose main objective is to facilitate the organization of precipitation data downloaded or requested from the Spanish Meteorological Agency (AEMET).
+"Ordena tu lluvia" is a simple tool, built under free R code, whith main goal to facilitate the organization of precipitation data downloaded or requested from the Spanish Meteorological Agency (AEMET).

 ## Motivation
 The daily precipitation data provided by AEMET is delivered in a file/spreadsheet where each day of the month occupies a different column in a spreadsheet.